avlokan-nsut/nptelize/README.md

 ## Contributing Guidelines

 Make sure the following guidelines are followed:

 - Make commits in a new branch, and then add a pull request to the test branch.
-- Make sure you run `pip freeze > requirements.txt` in the root of the project before pushing, to ensure a seamless experience for others.
+- Make sure you run `pip freeze > requirements.txt` in the root of the project before pushing, to ensure a seamless development experience for others.
 - Ensure best practices like using docstrings and typing using Pydantic and typing package of Python.

+## License

+This project is licensed with MIT License.
+For more details, click [here](LICENSE).